LOS ANGELES – At the center of a Buffalo Bills fan’s longest-held fear are two flashing, yellow traffic lights in an underground parking garage.

 Santa Ana winds sent temperatures into the mid-90s outside.
 Underneath the West Hall, the concrete garage was cool and mostly quiet.
 An occasional skateboarder swerved through.

-And here, dead center, where car traffic should intersect the walkway and where developers would prefer to watch an NFL pregame coin flip, those yellow caution signals kept blinking ... blinking ... blinking ...
+And here, dead center, where car traffic should intersect the parking garage's walkway but where developers would prefer to watch an NFL pregame coin flip, those yellow caution signals kept blinking ... blinking ... blinking ...

 Something might happen one day, but there’s no imminent danger, not even in the proverbial belly of the beast.